Annual Review of Phytopathology: History

 In the 1950s, the American Phytopathological Society had intended to publish its own journal to cover significant developments in the field of phytopathology, or plant diseases.
 However, the nonprofit publisher Annual Reviews offered to publish the journal for them, and they agreed due to their publishing experience.
 In 1961, the American Phytopathological Society compiled the editorial board of the journal at their annual meeting.
 The first volume was published in 1963.
 It was the twelfth journal title published by Annual Reviews.
 In its first ten volumes, it published a total of 188 reviews from authors from twenty-one countries.

 It defines its scope as covering significant developments related to plant pathology, including diagnosis, plant pathogens, host–pathogen interactions, epidemiology of plant disease, breeding plants for disease resistance, and plant disease management.
-As of 2022, Journal Citation Reports lists the journal's 2021 impact factor as 10.850, ranking it seventh of 238 journal titles in the category "Plant Sciences".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Civil Engineering Abstracts, Inspec, and Academic Search, among others.